 Without further ado, let's get you informed about furikake and its perks.

 Please check out our favorite furikake recipes to make at home, too!

 What is Bonito Flakes?

 Furikake (ふりかけ), or furikake seasoning, is the Japanese condiment used to boost flavor and texture to cooked rice or some other dishes.
 It can consist of a mixture of shredded nori, dried fish, sesame seeds, bonito flakes, spices, shiso perilla leaves, wasabi, and more.

 Although initially introduced as rice seasoning, furikake literally means "to sprinkle," so you can also add it to rice balls, sushi rolls, fried rice, pasta, salads, or any savory dishes.

 Furikake is a reliable secret weapon to transform a bowl of plain rice into a completely delicious meal in seconds.
 Therefore you'll see in Japan, people stock their favorite furikake to make it accessible anytime they want a flavor booster.

 History of Furikake

-Though historian said that Furikake discovered in Kamakura era but the commercialization started later than that due to the demand and food deficiency among the Japanese people.
-During the Taisho Era (1912-1926), Japanese peoples suffered from calcium deficiency due to the World War 1.
-Yoshimaru Suekichi, a pharmacist from Kumamoto region created Furikake by grounding fish bones and mixed it with roast sesame seeds and poppy seed.
-To address calcium deficits that happened to the children and also to aid calcium for the army, Furikake spread across Japan.
-He named Furikake as Gohan no Tomo (Rice's Friend).
+Furikake was a nutritional supplement made only with natural ingredients when it is first introduced.
+Though historians said that Furikake discovered in the Kamakura era, the commercialization started later than that due to the demand and food deficiency among the Japanese people.
+During the Taisho Era (1912-1926), Japanese peoples suffered from calcium deficiency due to World War 1.
+Yoshimaru Suekichi, a pharmacist from the Kumamoto region, created Furikake by grounding fish bones and mixed them with roast sesame seeds and poppy seed.
+To address calcium deficits that happened to the children and aid calcium for the army, Furikake spread across Japan.
+He named Furikake "Gohan no Tomo" (Rice's Friend).